xkaijie1/test-open-webui_secure/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/NotYuSheng/open-webui_secure?color=red)](#)

-An effort to remove all critical and high CVE vulnerabilities from open-webui.
-Based on the popular LLM web interface [open-webui](https://github.com/open-webui/open-webui).
+An effort to remove all critical and high CVE vulnerabilities from the popular LLM web interface [open-webui](https://github.com/open-webui/open-webui).

 > [!WARNING]
 > This project is still a work in progress.